-Android phones and tablets come with built-in support for VPNs, but the process of setting one up and getting connected is a tedious pain.
+Android phones and tablets come with built-in support for a Virtual Private Network (VPN), but the process of setting one up and getting connected is a tedious pain.
 On top of that, the protocols available don’t include OpenVPN, which is widely regarded as more secure and open than PPTP and L2TP/IPSec.

-So instead of manually configuring a VPN, we recommend subscribing to a provider with dedicated VPN apps for Android.
+So instead of manually configuring a VPN with your Android phone, we recommend subscribing to a provider with dedicated VPN apps for Android.
 Instead of inputting server domains and pre-shared keys, all you need to do is install the app, log in, choose a server, and hit connect.

-A VPN can unblock geo-locked content like Netflix and Amazon Prime Video.
+Connecting your Android phone to a VPN server in the appropriate location can mask your IP address and help you unblock geo-locked content like Netflix and Amazon Prime Video.
 It can also prevent your ISP and mobile carrier from monitoring your online activities.
-It’s always a good idea to connect your Android device to a VPN when on a public wifi hotspot to stop hackers from snooping on your internet traffic.
+It’s always a good idea to connect your Android device to a VPN server when on a public wi-fi network to stop hackers from snooping on your online activity.

 - Stable, lightweight, easy-to-use Android VPN apps